Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities: Introduction

-{\bf Contribution.} In this article, we investigate challenges that prevent real-world deployment of \ac{DL}-based \ac{RFF} systems.
-We identify and analyze them with reference to three main phases of~\ac{DL}-based \ac{RFF}: \emph{RF Data Collection and Preprocessing}, \emph{Training}, and \emph{Deployment}.
-For all identified challenges and each phase, we provide in-depth explanations and examples grounded in the literature.
-Addressing them can be a springboard for DL-based RFF deployment in real-world scenarios and further future research.
-Essentially, we bridge the gap between research and practice towards DL-based RFF deployment.
+For all identified challenges and each phase, we provide explanations and examples grounded in the literature.
+Addressing such challenges can be a springboard for \ac{DL}-based \ac{RFF} deployment in real-world scenarios and further future research.
+Essentially, we bridge the gap between research and practice towards \ac{DL}-based \ac{RFF} deployment.

+Our contribution is not yet another survey on \ac{RFF}.
+This paper addresses researchers in Industry and Academia approaching the \ac{RFF} domain, providing a tutorial-style discussion of the aspects connected to both the \ac{DL} and the embedded systems areas and their intersection.